awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 You must delete all Amazon ECS clusters in all AWS Regions before you can delete the AWSServiceRoleForECS role\.

 1. Scale all Amazon ECS services down to a desired count of 0 in all regions, and then delete the services\.
-For more information, see [Updating a Service](update-service.md) and [Deleting a Service](delete-service.md)\.
+For more information, see [Updating a service](update-service.md) and [Deleting a service](delete-service.md)\.

 1. Force deregister all container instances from all clusters in all regions\.
-For more information, see [Deregister a Container Instance](deregister_container_instance.md)\.
+For more information, see [Deregister a container instance](deregister_container_instance.md)\.

 1. Delete all Amazon ECS clusters in all regions\.
-For more information, see [Deleting a Cluster](delete_cluster.md)\.
+For more information, see [Deleting a cluster](delete_cluster.md)\.

 ### Deleting a Service\-Linked Role in IAM \(Console\)<a name="delete-service-linked-role-iam-console"></a>